the1lab/1lab/src/Data/List/Properties.lagda.md

 ```

-This characterisation has quiet a few useful corollaries.
+This characterisation has quite a few useful corollaries.
 To start, paths between $x \cons xs$ and $y \cons ys$ are
 equivalent to pairs of paths.